Cyb3rB3an/Eventviewer-security/README.md

 Eventviewer - Security log failed login count

-The following script exams and extracted eventviewer- security log for failed login attempts.
+The following script examines and extracted eventviewer- security log for failed login attempts.

 To extract the security lof from eventviewer open event viewer right click the security log and expert Be sure to export as a .xml file format